-The key advantage of SAP HANA for the agile data mart scenarios is that these scenarios were either completely impossible to build in a traditional database architecture or they were so cost prohibitive that companies could not justify building them.
+The key advantage of SAP HANA for the agile data mart scenarios is that these scenarios were either completely impossible to build in a traditional database architecture or were so cost-prohibitive that companies could not justify building them.
 The scenarios might be straightforward, but the deficiencies of the “old” database world made them “unfixable.”

 You can access the videos listed below to listen to a few highly satisfied customers talking enthusiastically about their agile data mart scenarios with SAP HANA.

 Nongfu Spring, the largest producer of bottled water in China, has successfully gone live on the largest customer implementation of the SAP HANA platform in China.